to the speaker

 fact is, today almost four out of five people in the USA do not

 smoke.
-Think about this: nowadays, being a nonsmoker is the norm.
+Nowadays, being a nonsmoker is the norm.

 difficult and painful to put up with the anti-tobacco attitudes